 What makes this device so handy is the long handle and smooth gear transmission that creates greater efficiency and speed when setting up and making the cuts you want.

 It’s also quite safe to use thanks to the safety switch that protects the user.
+The weight of the machine is however a bit more than the Makita as it’s around 55 pounds.

 Add to this the movable table which allows you to place the material with precision and you can create accurate cuts time and time again.